EDI X12 Getting Started Tutorial

 Now that our Transformation Module is configured, we’ll define the logical mapping that will convert our EDI XML to an XML format representing an Excel worksheet.
 For this task, we will use the Data Mapper.

 This launches the eiConsole’s Data Mapper.
-The Data Mapper is where we perform the logical mapping between any two data Formats.
-It has three panels, a panel on the left for our Source format, a panel on the right for our Target format, and a panel in the middle which will contain the logical mapping between the two.
+The Data Mapper is where we perform the logical mapping between any two data formats.
+It has 3 panels, a panel on the left for the Source format, a panel on the right for the Target format and a panel in the middle which will contain the logical mapping between the two.
 To start, we’ll need to load our Source format and Target format, and then create the relationships between the two.

-First, we’ll load the Metadata for our Source and Target.
-To do this, click the Open source format button.
+First, we’ll load the metadata for our Source and Target.
+To do this, click the Open source format icon.

-From the Format Reader drop-down in the dialog that appears, select ‘EDI‘.
+From the Format Reader drop-down that appears, select EDI.

-In the file chooser dialog that appears, select the proper schema for the X12 EDI transaction set you’d like to map with.
-In this case, we’re dealing with 837-Professional, so select the 837-Q1.xsd and click ‘Open‘.
+In the file selection dialog that appears, select the proper schema for the X12 EDI transaction set you’d like to map with.
+In this case, we’re using the EDI 837-Professional, so select the 837-Q1.xsd and click Open.
+The file can be found in c:\pilotfish\EDI X12\data.

 Now that both our Source and Target formats are loaded properly, it’s a good point to save our progress.
 Select the disk icon shown to save our mapping.